Neutrophil: Structure

 Neutrophils are the most abundant white blood cells in the human body (approximately 10^{11} are produced daily); they account for approximately 50–70% of all white blood cells (leukocytes).
 The stated normal range for human blood counts varies between laboratories, but a neutrophil count of 2.5–7.5 × 10^{9}/L is a standard normal range.
 People of African and Middle Eastern descent may have lower counts, which are still normal.
 A report may divide neutrophils into segmented neutrophils and bands.

 When circulating in the bloodstream and inactivated, neutrophils are spherical.
 Once activated, they change shape and become more amorphous or amoeba-like and can extend pseudopods as they hunt for antigens.

+Reaction to sugars

 The capacity of neutrophils to engulf bacteria is reduced when simple sugars like glucose, fructose as well as sucrose, honey and orange juice were ingested, while the ingestion of starches had no effect.
 Fasting, on the other hand, strengthened the neutrophils' phagocytic capacity to engulf bacteria.
 It was concluded that the function, and not the number, of phagocytes in engulfing bacteria was altered by the ingestion of sugars.
 In 2007 researchers at the Whitehead Institute of Biomedical Research found that given a selection of sugars on microbial surfaces, the neutrophils reacted to some types of sugars preferentially.
 The neutrophils preferentially engulfed and killed beta-1,6-glucan targets compared to beta-1,3-glucan targets.